emaste/elftoolchain-git-mirror/README.md

 for reference.

 ## svn2git
-Local copy of svn2git obtained with:
+This repository contains a copy of svn2git.
+It was obtained via `git subtree` with this command:
 ```
 git subtree add --prefix svn2git https://github.com/svn-all-fast-export/svn2git master
 ```